Force Sensing Resistor (FSR) with Arduino.

 When the above code sketch is uploaded to Arduino, the LED will toggle on and off whenever you press the FSR.
 The state of the LED changes whenever the analog input pin value exceeds 600.

-Controlling LED brightness with FSR and Arduino.
+Controlling LED brightness using a Force Sensing Resistor and Arduino.

 LED brightness can also be controlled using the FSR by varying the voltage at the PWM pin where the LED is connected depending on how much the sensor is pressed.
 This is achieved using the code below.